NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   characters that can see in the dark.

   NOTE: Has some pretty significant performance issues.
 If you or your players have low-end hardware, it might be necessary to avoid this module, as good as it is.
+Additionally, it was recently updated in that monochrome vision is now dependent on the darkness level of the scene.
+Adjusting the slider will adjust the severity of the monochrome.
-    - Global illumination light --> Bright light
+    - Global illumination light --> Scene Darkness
     - Improved GM vision --> Enabled
     - Vision rules --> Dungeons & Dragons 5e
     - Dim vision in darkness --> Dim Light (monochrome)